-Emergency department (ED) presentations for temperature-related problems are selected using the following definition:
+Asthma like illness emergency department (ED) presentations are selected using the following definition:

 • Unplanned ED presentations;

-• Where the provisional diagnosis was assigned a temperature-related problem ICD-9, ICD-10 or SNOMED-CT code (as summarised in the Codes tab).
+• Where the provisional diagnosis was assigned an asthma problem ICD-9, ICD-10 or SNOMED-CT code (as summarised in the Codes tab).

-Data from 84 NSW public hospital EDs meet this definition and accounted for approximately 87% of all NSW ED (planned and unplanned) activity in the 2018-19 financial year.
-The data used to produce this report is subject to change from day to day due to data updates at the source ED
+Presentations to the 84 NSW EDs included in this report accounted for approximately 87% of all NSW ED (planned and unplanned) activity in 2018-19.
+The data used to produce this report is subject to change from day to day due to data updates at the source ED.

-Data refer to all presentations to the included EDs regardless of patients' district or state of residence of the patient.
+Data refer to all unplanned presentations to the included EDs regardless of the district or state of residence of the patient.
 Unplanned presentations include those that were not pre-arranged, with the majority classified as emergency presentations.